charmed-kubernetes/kubernetes-docs/pages/k8s/high-availability.md

 ## Worker units

-Worker ingress is a very similar problem to the control plane, with the exception that there is no random selection of which  the random IP selection of the API server isn’t relevant to worker ingress.
+Worker ingress is a very similar problem to the control plane, with the exception that the random selection of IP for the API server isn’t relevant to worker ingress.
 There are a few ways to get traffic into Kubernetes.
 Two common ways are to forward incoming traffic to the service IP and route that to any worker.
 It will get routed by kube-proxy to a pod that will service it.
 The other option is to forward incoming traffic to a node port on any worker to be proxied.

 Multiple virtual IPs would be a good choice in front of the workers.
 This allows a